Zanzibar - West Coast

 Experience an Island breakaway at Sea Cliff Resort & Spa and you will discover something very special.

-Welcome to a beautiful resort located on the West Coast of the exotic island of Zanzibar.
+A beautiful resort located on the West Coast of the exotic island of Zanzibar.
 With traditional makuti roofs and Arabic towers lit by brass lights, the hotel is a unique combination of modern facilities mixed with the original exotic architecture of historical Zanzibar.
 The cliffside location overlooking the Indian Ocean in Mangwapani and offers panoramic views across the sparkling ocean and shimmering white beach.

 All Inclusive includes: